jknowles/opensdp_predictive_analytics/docs/opensdp_predictiveanalytics_modelbuilding.md

 ### Scale and Center Predictors

-The reason we scale and center our continuouse predictors last is that scaling and centering the data is - in a way - fitting a model to the data.
+The reason we scale and center our continuous predictors last is that scaling and centering the data is - in a way - fitting a model to the data.
 We do not want information from the test set to carry over to the training set - which it would if we scaled and centered the entire dataset together.
 So we get the scaling and centering parameters on the training set, and we then apply